hfawaz/InceptionTime/README.md

 The raw results can be found [here](https://github.com/hfawaz/InceptionTime/blob/master/results.csv) and generated using the following command ```python3 main.py generate_results_csv```.

-We recently added the full results for the 128 datasets from the UCR archive, they can be found [here](https://github.com/hfawaz/InceptionTime/blob/master/results-128.csv).
+We added the full results for the 128 datasets from the UCR archive, they can be found [here](https://github.com/hfawaz/InceptionTime/blob/master/results-128.csv).

+We have added the full results for the 30 datasets from the [MTS UEA archive](http://www.timeseriesclassification.com/), they can be found [here](https://github.com/hfawaz/InceptionTime/blob/master/results-mts.csv).

 ### Critical difference diagrams
 If you would like to generate such a diagram, take a look at [this code](https://github.com/hfawaz/cd-diagram)!